 Check Manual Equalize (if configured).
 Click the Start Manual Equalize button on the √ / × Charge page to initiate a battery equalization.
 Click the Stop button at the top of the Charge page to end.
 A Battery MCB Fail alarm is generated from the voltage measured across the battery M CB.
 Therefore, to check a Battery MCB Fail alarm, simply open one of the battery MCB's.
 If batteries are connected to the system at this time, the alarm may take a few moments to activate e.
 Once test is complete, turn breaker back on.
-Battery MCB Fail (urgent) ✓ / × Temperature Compensation Check Temperature Compensation is enabled. √ / × Web UI Battery>Battery Settings>Rectifier Compensation>On.
+Battery MCB Fail (urgent) √ / × Temperature Compensation Check Temperature Compensation is enabled. √ / × Web UI Battery>Battery Settings>Rectifier Compensation>On.
 Apply heat or cold to the Battery Temperature Sensor/s.
-Check the float voltage √ / × moves up or down as expected.
+Check the float voltage √ / x moves up or down as expected.
 If actual measurement is required, apply a known heat or cold to the sensor.
-Allow it °C to fully come to temperature and record the amount of voltage movement. \ \ Check Alarm Relay Contacts √ / x To generate these alarms, refer to the procedures described earlier in the Commissionin וg Checklist.
+Allow it °( to fully come to temperature and record the amount of voltage movement. ١ Check Alarm Relay Contacts √ / × To generate these alarms, refer to the procedures described earlier in the Commissionir וg Checklist.
 Spare relays will not be able to be tested unless an alarm is mapped to them.
 As these a are tested in the factory, it is not essential to test them at time of commissioning.
-Relay 1 (Monitor Fail) (pull out the RJ45 lead connecting the monitor to the system √ / × rectifier shelf - this simply de-powers the monitor) Relay 2 (Summary Non-urgent) √ / × Relay 3 (Summary Urgent) √ / × Relay 4 (Spare) √ / x Relay 5 (Spare) √ / × Relay 6 (Spare) √ / × NOTE: Prior to leaving the system after it has been commissioned, check all AC, DC and bat tery circuits are off.
+Relay 1 (Monitor Fail) (pull out the RJ45 lead connecting the monitor to the system √ / × rectifier shelf - this simply de-powers the monitor) Relay 2 (Summary Non-urgent) √ / × Relay 3 (Summary Urgent) √ / × Relay 4 (Spare) √ / × Relay 5 (Spare) √ / x Relay 6 (Spare) √ / × NOTE: Prior to leaving the system after it has been commissioned, check all AC, DC and bat tery circuit are off.
 If it is required that the system is to be left on (to power load equipment, ens rectifiers are left in their powered-up state, and batteries are in circuit.
-This will prev leaving the batteries only powering the load (in which case the batteries go flat).
+This will prev leaving the batteries only powering the load (in which case the batteries go flat). • icaving the batteries only powering the load (in which case the batteries go flat).